theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 ## Phase 3: Report

-By default, these commands simply print the information they produce to your screen, referred to as standard output: `stdout`.
-Once you've built up a number of small searches that can easily be recalled using your shell's history function, you may wish to save the results to a file so that you can use them in the future.
+By default, these commands simply print the information they produce to the screen, referred to as standard output: `stdout`.
+Once you have built up a number of small searches that can easily be recalled using your shell's history function, you may wish to save the results to a file so that you can use them in the future.
 The easiest way to do this is to simple redirect to output stream to a file, using a redirection operator: `>`.[@ramey2022, § 3.6.]
 For example:

 (@Example8) **Redirection example**
 ```bash